znerol/ansible-role-wkd-gpg/README.md

 * `wkd_method`: Either `direct` or `advanced` (see section Key Discovery in [draft standard][4]).
 Defaults to `advanced`.
 * `wkd_gpg_export_dest`: Path where the GPG keys will be exported to.
-Defaults to a heavily templetad string, see the source.
+Defaults to a heavily templetad string, see [defaults/main.yml](defaults/main.yml).
 * `wkd_gpg_export_params`: A hash of additional parameters passed to [znerol.gpg\_export][3] lookup plugin.
 Especially useful is `homedir` in order to set the gnupg home to a directory with a source controlled public